R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Diffuse neutrino background

 \section{Diffuse neutrino background}

-In addition to the possible direct detection of $\bar\nu_e$ from nearby individual $r$-process events, their accumulated flux from \emph{all past sources} as a diffuse $r$-process neutrino background (D$r$NB) can also be evaluated in the same way as how the DSNB are typically computed~\cite{Ando:2004hc,Beacom:2010kk, Suliga:2022ica}.
-Below, we use results derived in the previous section to compute the potential flux of D$r$NB from BNSMs and collapsars, and compare them to the DSNB flux.
+In addition to the possible direct detection of $\bar\nu_e$ from nearby individual $r$-process events, their accumulated flux from \emph{all past sources} manifests as a diffuse $r$-process neutrino background (D$r$NB) and can also be evaluated in the same way as how the DSNB are typically computed~\cite{Ando:2004hc,Beacom:2010kk, Suliga:2022ica}.
+Below, we use results derived in the previous section to compute the potential flux of D$r$NB from BNSMs and collapsars, compare them to the DSNB flux and diffuse thermal $\bar\nu_e$ flux from BNSMs.

 We write the present (redshift $z=0$) D$r$NB flux $\Phi_{\nu,{\rm D}r{\rm NB}}(E_{\bar\nu_e})$ by summing over the contribution from all past $r$-process $\bar\nu_e$ emitting sources up to $z_{\rm max}$ as